 What is your training goal: endurance or strength?
-Functional training, known under the trendy term "functional training", is about holistic strengthening and stabilization of the body.
-Of course, planks and push-ups also train the muscles, ensure an appropriate silhouette and are also a great addition to classic training.
+Functional training, known by the trendy term “functional training”, is about holistic strengthening and stabilization of the body.
+Of course, planks and push-ups also train the muscles, create an appropriate silhouette and are also a great addition to classic training.

-We will introduce you to what is meant by functional training, which exercises belong to our top 5 and why you should definitely incorporate this form of training into your everyday life!
+We will introduce you to what is meant by functional training, which exercises are among our top 5 and why you should definitely incorporate this form of training into your everyday life!

 Training with your own body weight - what is functional training?

-Functional training is a modern concept that uses the entire body.
-Here, a single muscle group is not trained in isolation, rather different muscles are trained together in complex movements.
+Functional training is a modern concept that stresses the entire body.
+Here, not a single muscle group is trained in isolation, but rather different muscles are trained together in complex movements.

-This ensures strong muscles, tendons, a better posture and optimal support for normal training.
+This ensures strong muscles, tendons, better posture and optimal support for normal training.
 For example, if you are a runner, your leg muscles are trained accordingly.
-However, functional training offers the opportunity to strengthen the back, stomach and tendons.
+Functional training offers the opportunity to strengthen the back, stomach and tendons.
 This increases mobility as well as overall strength.

-After some time, the result of the training is that you not only have a body with defined muscles, but you can also improve your running performance.
-The importance of functional training has not been recognized for a long time, but now it is clear how important these movements are to overall performance.
+After a while, the result of the training is that you not only have a body with defined muscles, but you can also improve your running performance.
+The importance of functional training has been unrecognized for a long time, but it is now clear how important these movements are to overall performance.

 It should also be noted that this form of training is anything but relaxed.
-Rather, it is about concentrating and making an effort to be able to perform the movements better.
-Anyone who has never dealt with functional training or is not familiar with the complex movement sequences should first familiarize themselves here in order not to risk injury.
+Rather, it's about concentrating and making an effort in order to be able to carry out the movements better.
+If you have never tried functional training before or are not familiar with the complex movement sequences, you should familiarize yourself with this first so as not to risk injury.

-In actual classics like a burpee, if you keep jumping wrong or landing wrong, you risk injury.
-This applies not only to beginners with no experience in sports, but also to advanced users.
+If you always jump or land incorrectly when doing classic exercises like a burpee, you risk injury.
+This applies not only to beginners with no experience in the sport, but also to advanced athletes.

 The top 5 exercises in functional training